DragonCoderz/go-server/README.md

-Certainly!
-Here's a README file for the code you provided:

 # HTTP Server Example

 This is a simple Go program that demonstrates the setup of an HTTP server with two request handlers: `formHandler` and `helloHandler`.